sarvex/exercism-generic-track/TRACK_README.md

 Thank you so much for contributing! :tada:

-Please start by reading how to [get involved in a track](https://github.com/exercism/exercism.io/blob/master/docs/getting-involved-in-a-track.md).
-Comprehensive details on contributing can be found [here](https://github.com/exercism/x-common/blob/master/CONTRIBUTING.md).
+Please read about how to [get involved in a track](https://github.com/exercism/docs/tree/master/contributing-to-language-tracks).
 Be sure to read the Exercism [Code of Conduct](https://github.com/exercism/exercism.io/blob/master/CODE_OF_CONDUCT.md).

 We welcome pull requests of all kinds.
 No contribution is too small.